 Spruce up the curb appeal.

 Pretend you’re a prospective buyer seeing the property for the first time.
 As you approach the front door, what is your impression of the property?
-Do the la ...
+Do the lawn and ...

 Wednesday, February 8, 2017 / by Joseph Pfeffer